bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 </figure>

 In this post I explore some of the challenges I ran into while trying to estimate the quality level of JPEG images.
 By quality level I mean the percentage (1-100) that expresses the [lossiness](https://en.wikipedia.org/wiki/Lossy_compression) that was applied by the encoder at the last "save" operation.
-Here, a value of 1 results in very aggressive compression with a lot of information loss (and thus very low quality), whereas at 100 almost no information loss occurs at all[^4].
+Here, a value of 1 results in very aggressive compression with a lot of information loss (and thus a very low quality), whereas at 100 almost no information loss occurs at all[^4].

 More specifically, I focus on problems with [ImageMagick](https://imagemagick.org/)'s JPEG quality heuristic, which become particularly apparent when applied to low quality images.
 I also propose a simple tentative solution, that applies some small changes to ImageMagick's heuristic.